Ottsupi/django-container/README.md

 ### Issues

--   In case pylance does not work, do VS Code "Reload window"
+-   Pylance does not work?
+Do VS Code "Reload window"
+-   Packages not detected?
+Do VS Code "Python: Select Interpreter" and select the correct interpreter
--   Problems?
+-   Other problems?
 Do VS Code "Rebuild and reopen in container" (you will need to reinstall the extensions)

 ## Understanding the deployment process